Leuphana University of Lüneburg

 Leuphana University Lüneburg is a public university in Lüneburg, Lower Saxony, Germany.
-Leuphana was founded in 1946 as a college of education (Pädagogische Hochschule).
-Leuphana established a unique university model within the German academic landscape that has received several awards.
-Leuphana University is one of the few universities in Europe to offer a liberal arts programme with their bachelor's programme Studium Individuale.
-The university is designated as a "foundation under public law".
+Leuphana was founded in 1946 as a college of education (Pädagogische Hochschule), later expanding to become a university designated as a "foundation under public law."
 The name Leuphana is derived from an ancient settlement on the Elbe that was mentioned in a 2nd-century geographical world atlas by Ptolemy.

-Leuphana College concentrates its bachelor's degree studies into eight departments and two teacher training courses.
-In 2008, a graduate college was opened that integrates master's degree and doctorate programmes.
-In addition are a pan-departmental research centre and a professional school for advanced study courses, like business co-operation.
+Leuphana has five schools of research, which focus on the fields of education, culture and society, management and technology, sustainability, and public affairs.
+With nearly 10,000 students, approximately 12% of which are international students.